froZenBadger/what-todo/README.md

 # MEAN Todo App
-###Features to add
-##### node server.js starts server on port 3000
+#### node server.js starts server on port 3000
+## Features to add
+1) Hide Completed To-do's Header if their are no completed todos
+2) Show expired tasks

-1) Hide button for completed and expired; allowing user to choose which old to-do's they see 2)Update the Todos.get after checkbox as been checked to avoid a list with holes
-3) Add priority to Todo model to allow user to more control over display of todo's
+3) Task counter only shows active tasks (not expired or completed) Hide button for completed and expired; allowing user to choose which old to-do's they see *)Update the Todos.get after checkbox as been checked to avoid a list with holes *) Add priority to Todo model to allow user to more control over display of todo's